dwavesystems/dwave-ocean-sdk/docs/concepts/index.rst

          A resource that runs a problem.
 Some solvers interface to the :term:`QPU`;
          others leverage CPU and GPU resources.

+      Source
+         In the context of :term:`embedding`, the model or induced :term:`graph` that we wish to embed.
+Sometimes referred to as the **logical** graph/model.
+         See a fuller description under :doc:`Minor-Embedding </concepts/embedding>`.

+      Structured sampler
+         Samplers that are restricted to sampling only binary quadratic models defined on a specific :term:`graph`.

       Subgraph
          See subgraph_ on wikipedia.

          .. _subgraph: https://en.wikipedia.org/wiki/Glossary_of_graph_theory_terms#subgraph

+      target
+         :term:`Embedding` attempts to create a target :term:`model` from a target :term:`graph`.
+The process of embedding takes a source model, derives the source graph, maps the source graph to the target graph, then derives the target model.
+Sometimes referred to as the **embedded** graph/model.
+         See a fuller description under :doc:`Minor-Embedding </concepts/embedding>`.

       Working graph
          In a D-Wave QPU, the set of qubits and couplers that are available for computation is known as the working graph.
 The yield of a working graph is typically less than 100% of qubits and couplers that are fabricated and physically present in the QPU.
 See :term:`hardware graph`.